You are here

-* The SOP for COPD does not have an AAT defciency factor, whereas the SOP for cirrhosis does - and so cirrhosis due to AAT deficiency is covered by both SOPs.
+* The SOPs for COPD and cirrhosis both have an AAT defciency factor, and so cirrhosis and COPD due to AAT deficiency are also covered by those SOPs.

 The genetic abnormality is present from birth.
 The condition is typically asymptomatic early in life (and may remain so).
 It may not come to attention and be diagnosed until clinical manifestations develop which is likely to be in middle age (and earlier in smokers).